IsmaelMatiz/Mini_Projects/README.md

 Credits to this video [Learn CSS Animation In 15 Minutes](https://www.youtube.com/watch?v=YszONjKpgg4)

 ---

-##Final result?
+## Final result?

-A ball translating in axis x over and over
+A ball translating in axis x changing color over and over